gohugoio/hugo/content/community/contributing.md

 If everything looks fine, we are ready to commit your additions.
 For the sake of best practices, please make sure that your commit follows our [code contribution guideline](https://github.com/gohugoio/hugo#code-contribution-guideline).

-    git commit -m"docs: Add example.com to the showcase"
+    git commit -m"Add example.com to the showcase"

 Last but not least, we're ready to create a [pull request](https://github.com/gohugoio/hugoDocs/compare).